datadesk/python-documentcloud/docs/index.rst

 Mentions
 --------

-Mentions of a search keyword found in one of the :doc:`documents </documents>`.
+Mentions of a search keyword found in one of the documents.

 .. attribute:: mention_obj.page